 Good management means utilizing every opportunity you get to communicate and touch base with your employees.
-If you don’t take the time to understand those who work for you, their struggles, challenges, and need for guidance, your management capabilities will be negatively impacts.
+If you don’t take the time to understand those who work for you, their struggles, challenges, and need for guidance, your management capabilities will be negatively impacted.
 But meetings in group settings, while sometimes helpful, aren’t as effective as getting together with your employees in a one-on-one setting.
-One-on-one meetings are crucial to running a successful organizations and workforce.
+One-on-one meetings are crucial to running a successful organization and workforce.
 In fact, when done right, they’re one of the most important tools available to managers.
 Unfortunately, despite their potential effectiveness, many managers do not prioritize them.
 Get started with effective one-on-ones using the eLeaP People Sucess Platform.
 Try it for free for 30 days.

-One-on-ones are an important part of improving performance and thus having a positive impact on company culture, so cancelling or neglecting them is a waste of time your time and, more importantly, your employees.
+One-on-ones are an important part of improving performance and thus positively impact company culture, so canceling or neglecting them is a waste of time, your time, and, more importantly, your employees.
 What’s more, leaders need to model those behaviors they want to become part of the company culture, and managers should be rewarded for mentoring employees to perform their best.

 One-on-Ones Facilitate Better Employee Feedback

-Leaders tend to believe, incorrectly, that one-on-ones aren’t beneficial to employees.
-Many think that employees find such meetings intimidating, or that they aren’t receptive to feedback in a one-on-one environment.
+Leaders tend to believe incorrectly that one-on-ones aren’t beneficial to employees.
+Many think that employees find such meetings intimidating or that they aren’t receptive to feedback in a one-on-one environment.
 But this couldn’t be further from the truth.
 Such beliefs stem from ineffective or ill-managed one-on-ones.
 By denying your employees this opportunity, managers put way too much emphasis on top-down, big-picture strategies such as company vision, goals, and KPIs.
-In terms of creating meaningful conversations with employees, these tools are important, but insufficient.
-Employees want to engage in more personal conversations that involve talk about their growth and goals beyond just big-picture company strategies.
+In terms of creating meaningful conversations with employees, these tools are important but insufficient.
+Employees want to engage in more personal conversations that involve talking about their growth and goals beyond just big-picture company strategies.